Classification and reconstruction for single-pixel imaging with classical and quantum neural networks: Introduction

 \section{Introduction}

-In single-pixel imaging \cite{single-pixel-review}, the light intensity scattered by an object is measured by a single photodetector (not matrix as in usual case).
+In single-pixel imaging \cite{single-pixel-review}, the light intensity scattered by an object is measured by a single photodetector (not a matrix as in the usual case).
 Illuminating an object with structured light with a certain set of masks (patterns) allows us to reconstruct an image from such measurements, so that we can obtain spatial resolution without having it in the detector itself.
-The image is reconstructed by solving the inverse problem, knowing the measurement and pattern at which it was obtained.
-The single-pixel imaging method makes it possible to obtain images at wavelengths outside the visible light range (where no cheap imaging camera, such as CCD camera, is available), with precise time or depth resolution, and also in turbid environments, which causes greater practical significance of the direction.
+The image is reconstructed by solving the inverse problem, knowing the measurement value and pattern at which it was obtained.
+The single-pixel imaging method makes it possible to obtain images at wavelengths outside the visible light range (where no cheap imaging camera, such as a CCD camera, is available), with precise time or depth resolution, and also in turbid environments, which causes greater practical significance of the direction.
 To analyze “single-pixel images” fast enough for practical applications machine learning is used.
 Quantum machine learning has the potential to speed up the learning process for large-scale problems, which is of great interest to researchers.

-Quantum machine learning (QML) is a promising science direction \cite{QML-review-1, QML-review-2, QML-review-3, QML-review-4}, located at the intersection of quantum physics and computer science, in which machine learning methods are developed and studied that can effectively use the unique features of a quantum computer such as superposition and entanglement \cite{Nielsen-Chuang}.
-In addition, the variational (parameterized) quantum circuits used in quantum machine learning are resistant to the noise of quantum processors \cite{VQA, noise-res}, which means they can potentially find their useful application before other known quantum algorithms, which require a fault-tolerant quantum computer.
-Quantum computing is developing to solve various problems in such fields as logistics, finance, medicine and machine learning \cite{application-logistics, application-finance, application-medicine, application-ML, use-cases}.
-This work is aimed at developing this approach as applied to the problem of single-pixel imaging and compare obtained results with classical neural networks (NN), that have shown good results in this area in recent years.
+Quantum machine learning (QML) is a promising science direction \cite{QML-review-1, QML-review-2, QML-review-3, QML-review-4}, located at the intersection of quantum physics and computer science, in which machine learning methods are developed and studied that can effectively use the unique features of a quantum computer, such as superposition and entanglement \cite{Nielsen-Chuang}.
+In addition, the variational (parameterized) quantum circuits used in quantum machine learning are resistant to the noise of quantum processors \cite{VQA, noise-res}, which means that they can potentially find useful applications before other known quantum algorithms, which require a fault-tolerant quantum computer.
+Quantum computing is developing to solve various problems in fields such as logistics, finance, medicine and machine learning \cite{application-logistics, application-finance, application-medicine, application-ML, use-cases}.
+This work aims to develop this approach for application to the problem of single-pixel imaging and to compare the obtained results with classical neural networks (NNs), which have shown good results in this area in recent years.